Separate Decimal Numbers from Text in Excel (6 Quick Ways)

 Excel VBA Code to Separate Decimal Numbers

-• Press the Enter button and pull the Fill Handle icon.
+• Press Enter and pull the Fill Handle icon down.

-There is a difference while using the VBA code.
-In the result, we get only the numbers but no decimal symbol is shown.
+There is a difference here.
+In the result we get only the numbers without the decimal symbol.

 Download Practice Workbook